There is nothing in this universe apart from God. ...

 For the same reason, we can say that all geometry is sacred, along with all mathematics and all the laws of physics.
 The fundamental constants and relationships that science has found prevalent in the physical world are also fundamental clues to our relationship to the higher metaphysical dimensions.
 Geometric relationships such as the golden ratio and the natural logarithm, etc., as well as science's view of the time scale of the Big Bang universe and its connection to the physics of the subatomic world, are all important to metaphysical geometry.

-However, in the strict sense of the meaning, when we refer to sacred geometry we are talking about methods, ancient or modern, of representing the metaphysical relationship between our physical existence and the spiritual source of existence -- between the consciousness of the individual and the Universal Consciousness of the transcendental dimension.
+However, in the strict sense of the meaning, when we refer to Sacred Geometry we are talking about methods, ancient or modern, of representing the metaphysical relationship between our physical existence and the spiritual source of existence -- between the consciousness of the individual and the Universal Consciousness of the transcendental dimension.

-Modeling Multidimensional Geometries
+Multidimensional Geometries

 When we model a three-dimensional sphere on a two-dimensional page, we easily understand that the resulting circle is only a limited representation, and we have no problem visualizing the sphere within the conceptual space of our mind.
 With the use of shading and perspective, 3-D models on flat paper can be very convincing, making it still easier to use the conceptual 3-D space of our mind to visualize what the model is trying to represent.
 Modeling more than three dimensions gets a little more difficult since the conceptual space of our mind seems to be limited to the same three dimensions as the space of our objective experience.
 However, the mind is perfectly capable of conceptualizing more than three dimensions even though they cannot all be visualized at the same time.

 This is exactly what is done in the Minkowski diagram.
-By "collapsing" one dimension of space, all of three-dimensional space is represented by a flat plane, and the third space dimension can be used to represent time.
-As mentioned earlier, this flat plane is a timelike hypersurface which no individual observer can ever actually see in its entirety.
-The three-dimensional space that we see is represented by the surface of the past light-cone, which can also be thought of as a continuous series of ever-widening rings, each ring representing a set distance away from the observer in all directions -- the surface of a spherical plane.
-Imagine the spherical plane surrounding you at this moment at a distance of (with a radius of) one light-second, for example (about 186,000 miles -- most of the way to the moon!).
-The surface of that sphere is represented in a Minkowski diagram by a ring one second back along the past light-cone (and defined by where the plane of the timelike hypersurface of one second ago intersects the light cone).
-The human mind is able to understand that such models are limited representations of more complex, extra-dimensional structures, and the model can help us to better understand the extra-dimensional relationships represented in that limited way.
+By 'collapsing' one dimension of space, all of three-dimensional space is represented by a flat plane, and the third space dimension can be used to represent time.
+As mentioned earlier, this flat plane is a hypersurface.
+The three-dimensional space that we see is represented by the surface of the past light-cone, which can also be thought of as a continuous series of ever-widening rings, each ring representing a set distance away from the observer in all directions -- the interior surface of a spherical plane.

 Often, in physics and metaphysics both, different geometric forms are used to represent the same state of reality, usually as representing different qualities, relationships, or perspectives of the same thing.
 With a simple transformation of the defining coordinate system, for example, a geometric form can take on an entirely different shape.
 As mentioned in "Realm of the Quasar", the hyperspherical model of a big bang universe with three-dimensional space visualized as the surface of an expanding balloon, can at the same time be thought of as being flat, or even hyperbolic, as far as relativistic geometry is concerned.
 In fact, many different geometries have been used throughout history to represent cosmological relationships.